How to Install Matomo with Nginx on Ubuntu

 Confirmation and Finalization

-After implementing the tracking code, confirm your setup in Matomo.
-The system will then complete the installation process.
+Once you have implemented the tracking code, confirm your setup in Matomo.
+Subsequently, the system will complete the installation process.

 Accessing the Dashboard